felixleopoldo/benchpress/docs/source/structure_learning_algorithms/bips_tpc.rst

 .. rubric:: Some fields described
 * ``edgeConstraints`` Name of the JSON file containing :ref:`edge_constraints`
 * ``indepTest`` gaussCItest, binCItest, disCItest, gaussCItwd, disCItwd, mixCItwd, gaussMItest, mixMItest, disMItest
-* ``input_algorithm_id`` When using multiple imputation (MI) i.e. when indepTest is set to gaussMItest, mixMItest, or disMItest, this should be and id of the :ref:`mice` module.
+* ``input_algorithm_id`` When using multiple imputation (MI) i.e. when indepTest is set to gaussMItest, mixMItest, or disMItest, this should be and id of the :ref:`mice <mice>` module.
 It is a workaround to get imputed data.

 .. rubric:: Example JSON